 The New York Jets have the worst offense in the NFL.
-Their offensive line has been incredibly underwhelming, and the loss of Aaron Rodgers thrust the worst starting QB in the NFL back into action in what was supposed to be a redshirt season if not more.
-And the apparent need to keep fighting for him could spell doom for Robert Saleh.
+Their offensive line was incredibly underwhelming and missed multiple key pieces.
+The loss of Aaron Rodgers thrust the worst starting QB in the NFL back into action in what was supposed to be a redshirt season, if not more.

 The Jets competed, but it had very little to do with the offense.
 They have the worst EPA marks in the NFL, and that’s no surprise considering they’ve played Zach Wilson, Tim Boyle, and Trevor Siemian at QB.

 Want to predict the rest of the 2023 season with our FREE NFL Playoff Predictor?
 Looking for the most up-to-date NFL standings?
 What about a breakdown of team depth charts or the NFL schedule?
 Pro Football Network has you covered with that and more!